Control of continuous-mode single-photon states: a review: Introduction

 \section{Introduction}

-A $k$-photon state of a light field means that the light field contains {\it exactly} $k$ photons.
-Due to their highly quantum nature, photon states hold promising applications in quantum communication, quantum computing, quantum metrology and quantum simulations.
-Recently, there has been rapidly growing interest in the generation and manipulation (e.g., pulse shaping) of various photon states.
-A new and important problem in the field of quantum control engineering is: How to analyze and synthesize quantum systems driven by photon states to achieve pre-specified control performance?
-In this survey we study single-photon states from a control-theoretic perspective.
-For single photon generation and detection, please refer to the physics literature \cite{LHA+01,YKS+02, MBB+04, BC09, SFY10, BRV12, PHC+14,OOM+16,GKM+17} and references therein.
+A light field is said to be in an $\ell$-photon state if it contains {\it exactly} $\ell$ photons.
+When $\ell=1$, it is in a single-photon state.
+An optical or microwave photon, as an electromagnetic field, has discrete degrees of freedom like polarization; it also has continuous degrees of freedom, for example a photon can be viewed as a wavepacket with a continuous spectral or spatial envelope.
+In this review, we are interested in continuous-mode single-photon states.
+Due to their highly genuine quantum nature, single- and few-photon states hold promising applications in quantum communication, quantum computation, quantum metrology and quantum simulations.
+Recently, there has been a rapidly growing interest in the generation, communication, storage, and manipulation (e.g., pulse shaping) of few-photon states.
+Thus, a new burgeoning and important problem in the field of quantum engineering is: How to analyze and design quantum dynamical systems driven by few-photon states so as to achieve desirable control performance; for example, producing a single photon with pre-specified pulse shape?
+In this review, we investigate single-photon states from a control-theoretic perspective.
+For physical implementation of single photon generation, detection and storing, please refer to the physics literature \cite{LHA+01,YKS+02,MBB+04,HSG+07,OFV09,BC09,LR09,SFY10,BRV12,PHC+14,LMS,RR15,NJY16,OOM+16,Peng2016,GKM+17,DTK+18,WQD+19,TOS+19} and references therein.